The Architect:

 Interior of the Bizzell Memorial Library, by the Oklahoma Publishing Company, December 8, 1932.

-Images Courtesy Oklahoma Historical Society.
+Images courtesy of the Oklahoma Historical Society.

 © 2020 Oklahoma Hall of Fame